How We Keep Our Kitchen Safe and Organized with Kids

 As with the dishes, we use the same silver cabinet shelf organizers to maximize space for cups and glasses.

-We’ve had the general same dishes and glasses set up for about 6 years now!
+We’ve had the same general dishes and glasses for years!

 Spice rack organization